 So those are my new goals for 2015.
 This year there’s a lot more creative goals, so wish me luck with them!
 You’ll notice that there’s also nothing about getting to conferences.
 As much as I’d love to go back to GDC, or one of the other game ones, I don’t think that’s a reality for me this year.
 Of course, if that should change, I’ll blog about it. 🙂

-Filed under Apocalypse Madness, Game Development, Grief Project, Lego, NaNoWriMo, Novel, Photography, Script, Updates, Worldbuilding, Writing
+Filed under Apocalypse Madness, Game Development, goals, Grief Project, Lego, NaNoWriMo, Novel, Photography, Script, Updates, Worldbuilding, Writing

 I was very sad to hear that the Office of Letters and Light, the nonprofit that runs both NaNoWriMo and Script Frenzy (as well as a few other programs) recently decided to stop Script Frenzy.
 They will continue to support their other programs (such as NaNoWriMo and the new Camp NaNoWriMo), but they felt that Script Frenzy has not grown the way these other programs have.
 This announcement was particularly sad for me because a friend of mine had agreed to collaborate on a script for next year’s event.
 I’m sure we’ll be able to come up with a project to collaborate on in the future, but I am sad all the same.